 Saturday morning I was summoned to the bridal chambers to assist.
 The hook and eye at the top of the dress had pinged off: not a good start.
 My sister was having trouble holding the bride in the corsetted dress while simultaneously zipping and doing up the unfeasibly small hooks and buttons running down the back.
 In the end, it took four of us to effect the insertion.
 We were thankfully assisted by two old hands, or should that be two pairs of old hands, the two female registrars.
 My one sister pushed from the front, each registrar held a side while I inched up the zip and closed all the buttons.
 Thank goodness we all had our own short finger nails.

 Importantly, my parents enjoyed the wedding.
-My mother had been decidedly crotchety the evening before at dinner but clearly enjoyed dressing up and watching all the goings on firmly ensconced between her two other son-in-laws.
+My mother, who was suffering from Alzheimers, had been decidedly crotchety the evening before at dinner but clearly enjoyed dressing up and watching all the goings on firmly ensconced between her two other son-in-laws.
 Everyone was really kind to her and while I’m not sure she truly appreciated what was going on, she obviously enjoyed her day.

 It was good that the event was held indoors as the weather was decidedly British all week end: grey, overcast and drizzly.
 I had left Nice bathed in warm sunshine and landed in foggy Gatwick.
 Although I enjoyed living in London, that train has left the station.
 I would never go back.
 I love the French way of life, the weather, my friends and my cycling far too much.
 It’s the one place I’ve truly felt “at home”.